ThrennPL/GD_python/README.en.md

 ## Usage

 1.  **Select AI model**: From the list of available models on the server.
+2.  **🆕 Add PDF context**: (Optional) Upload a PDF file to enrich context.
-2.  **Configure template**: Choose the template type (PlantUML/XML) and a specific template.
+3.  **Configure template**: Choose the template type (PlantUML/XML) and a specific template.
-3.  **Select diagram type**: Sequence, activity, class, etc.
+4.  **Select diagram type**: Sequence, activity, class, etc.
-4.  **Enter process description**: In the text field, enter a detailed description of the process you want to visualize.
+5.  **Enter process description**: In the text field, enter a detailed description of the process you want to visualize.
-5.  **Generate/Validate**: Click "Send query" or "Validate description".
+6.  **Generate/Validate**: Click "Send query" or "Validate description".
-6.  **Display Diagram**: The generated PlantUML diagram (SVG) or BPMN XML code will appear in the appropriate tabs.
+7.  **Display Diagram**: The generated PlantUML diagram (SVG) or BPMN XML code will appear in the appropriate tabs.
+8.  **🆕 Edit code**: Click "PlantUML Code" to edit generated code directly in the application.

 ---